USS Milius (DDG 69) Sailors Relish Age-Old Pastime

-PHILIPPINE SEA (March 10, 2023) – Sailors browse the book selection in the ship’s library aboard the Arleigh Burke-class guided-missile destroyer USS Milius (DDG 69) while operating in the Philippine Sea, March 10.
+With books in high demand and the library back in full service, the focus now is on future improvements.
+With Milius scheduled to enter dry dock this summer, plans are in the works to replace all of the shelving to accommodate more books and provide easier access to them, add a desk with two computer work centers and comfortable seating for Sailors to sit and read at their leisure.

+“Milius Sailors are among the finest in the world,” said Lubega.
+“They expertly perform some of the most difficult tasks in the Indo-Pacific area of responsibility while under incessant and intense stress.
+I envision our ship’s library team continuing to develop a peaceful place for all Sailors to read or secure the books they need in order to de-stress, recharge, develop their minds and hone their skills, empowering them to maintain the mental toughness and spiritual fitness necessary to be able to fight and defend the American people against aggressive adversaries around-the-clock.”

 Milius is assigned to Commander, Task Force 71/Destroyer Squadron (DESRON) 15, the Navy’s largest forward-deployed DESRON and the U.S. 7th Fleet’s principal surface force.
-(U.S. Navy photo by Mass Communication Specialist 1st Class Greg Johnson)

 |Date Taken: